Data Selection via Optimal Control for Language Models: Method

-We prove Theorem~\ref{trm:pmp} in Appendix~\ref{app:proof} using the standard PMP conditions and the Lagrange multiplier method, and provide an illustration for this theorem in Figure~\ref{fig:theory}.
-By inspecting the PMP conditions for data selection, we can see that \Eqref{eq:pmp_gd} ensures the LM parameters, trained with the optimal data quality scores, continue to evolve via GD.
+We prove Theorem~\ref{trm:pmp} in Appendix~\ref{app:proof} using the standard PMP conditions and the Lagrange multiplier method, and provide an illustration for this theorem in Figure~\ref{fig:theory}. {Since standard PMP conditions and the Lagrange multiplier method are necessary conditions for the optimality, Theorem~\ref{trm:pmp} is also a \textit{necessary condition} for optimal data selection.} By inspecting the PMP conditions for data selection, we can see that \Eqref{eq:pmp_gd} ensures the LM parameters, trained with the optimal data quality scores, continue to evolve via GD.
 As illustrated in Figure~\ref{fig:theory} (Left), \Eqref{eq:pmp_lam} defines $\vldo$, a ``\textbf{target vector}'' suggesting the ideal gradient direction formed only by high-quality data points.
 In particular, $\vldo$ aggregates information about the downstream loss $\nabla \objt$ with respect to current training step and the LM's training dynamics $\nabla^2 L(\vtdo, \vgao)$, from $T$ to $t$.
 As a result, $\vldo$ summarizes the dynamics of LM pre-training (i.e., from future to the current).
 Since $\vga \in U$, \Eqref{eq:pmp_max} essentially suggests that $\xtrn_n$ with a higher $\sum_t{\vldop}^\top\nabla l(\xtrn_n, \vtdo)$ value should obtain a larger score in $\vgao$, as shown in Figure~\ref{fig:theory} (Right).
 This indicates that the instances whose gradients align closely with the target vector $\vldo$ should be selected.
 Note that the PMP conditions for data selection form a complete equation system, where $\vtdo$, $\vldo$, and $\vgao$ are the solutions.
 In principle, by solving Eqs.~(\ref{eq:pmp_gd})-(\ref{eq:pmp_max}) simultaneously, we can derive the optimal data quality scores, forming the foundation of our data selection framework $\name$.